Reduce Stress, High Blood Pressure and Sleep Better

-It’s a well known fact that stress damages our brain and our body by creating chronic disease.
-It causes us to do things without thinking, to make poor decisions, to be more emotional, distracted and exhausted.
 If you’re in a caregiving role, it’s likely you experience stress on a daily basis.
-It’s time to take a daily vacation from stress by considering the practice of transcendental meditation.
+It’s time to take a daily vacation to reduce stress by considering the practice of transcendental meditation.

-It returns the ability to think clearly.
+Practicing TM returns the ability to think clearly.
 It strengthens the immune function of the body so we feel more healthy and optimistic.
-It returns our ability to be compassionate and empathetic in caring for others.
+It returns the ability to be compassionate and empathetic in caring for others and ourselves.

 TM is not like other meditation where you imagine yourself as a bright light or on a certain path.